TomBonness/C-Projects/Notes/Notes.md

 - **typedef** makes a new type with values as they existed when typedef was executed
   - fixed size array of the length of the VLA at time of execution
 - VLAs are generally slower

+06/08/2025
+## Ch.
+31 - Goto
+- Sends execution to jump forward/backwards to specified label skipping inbetween
+- function scope - can goto them anywhere inside the function they're used in
+  - cannot goto other function's labels
+- can be used for nested loops instead of **continue**
+  - used to break out of loops/do/while
+- Tail call optimization for recursive functions

+## Ch.32 - Types Part V: Compound Literals and Generic Selections
+-